A Coaching Power Tool Created By Theano Kalavana, Business Coach, CYPRUS

 Emotional Leaders, who present high cognitive and high affective empathy, create a warm, friendly environment and easily establish rapport.
 However, they may fail in this conversation to communicate clearly the ground rules of the company.
 This may lead to endless conversations with their subordinates based on the latter’s needs.
-These leaders also tend to waste a lot of their limited time trying to predict how others will think or feel about a decision, an ultimately futile habit since we cannot really know how someone will react.
-Usually, leaders high in cognitive empathy and high in affective empathy need a close partner who is low in affective empathy in order to execute decisions.
+These leaders also tend to waste a lot of their limited time trying to predict how others will think or feel about a decision, and ultimately futile habit since we cannot really know how someone will react.
+Usually, leaders high in cognitive empathy and high in affective empathy need a close partner who is low in affective empathy to execute decisions.
 Such a partner could have kept this discussion with an employee from veering off in the wrong direction.

 Emotional Leader’s Reflection

-Challenges involved in the above experience:
+Challenges Involved in the Above Experience:

 Not to disappoint the employee